coderefinery/github-without-command-line/_episodes/01-intro.md

 ---

-## Tags

-- Tags are like branches: they point to specific commits.
-- Typically they are used to mark a milestone of a project.
-- While branch pointers can move when new snapshots are added, tags never move.

----

 ## Repositories

-- The whole thing (all commits, branches, and tags) are a repository.
+- The whole thing (all commits and branches) are a repository.
 - We can store the repository in one or several places (GitHub, GitLab, Bitbucket, laptop, desktop, cloud, where-ever we like).

 ---